Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 1. Save Water Whenever Possible

-This could mean limiting the use of water, the use of washing machines, and taking quick showers instead of full baths.
-Even if you are on vacation in countries where water is scarce, try to save water.
-You should also try to convince your family and friends to save water.
+This could mean limiting water use, minimizing the use of washing machines, and taking quick showers instead of prolonged baths.
+Even if you are on vacation in countries where water isn’t scarce, try to save water and convince your family and friends to do it.
 Save it whenever and wherever possible.

 2. Education

 There are plenty of opportunities out there that people can use to learn more about the world around them.
 By educating those who are not dealing with water scarcity, they can be in a position to help.
-Those who are dealing with it can get educated on how they can prevent the problem from becoming even worse in the future.
+Those dealing with it can be educated on how to prevent the problem from worsening in the future.

 3. Recycle Water

 There are plenty of technologies available that allow you to recycle rainwater and other water that you may be using in your home.
 Consider learning about how you can recycle water.
-Not only does it help to prevent scarcity, but it can save you some money as well.
+Not only does it help to prevent scarcity, but it can also save you some money.

 4. Advanced Technology Related to Water Conservation

-There has been a lot of work in the world of water conservation, but there is also a lot that needs to be done to ensure that the rest of the world can conserve water.
+There have been a lot of water conservation efforts deployed around the world, but a lot still needs to be done to ensure that the rest of the world can conserve water.
 Putting money and effort into conservation could be life-saving.

 5. Improve Practices Related to Farming

 Farming and irrigation are often huge culprits when it comes to water scarcity.
-Because of that, we need to improve practices so that we don’t use as much water and those who are using water are using it to its fullest potential.
+Because of that, we need to improve practices so that we don’t use as much water and to ensure that those using it are utilizing it to its fullest potential.
 Technology also needs to advance in this manner.

 6. Less Use of Chemicals in Farming

 At present, excessive levels of chemical fertilizers and pesticides are used to maximize crop yields.
-However, it leads to serious soil pollution, which in turn translates into groundwater pollution and contributes to the water scarcity issue.
+However, it leads to serious soil pollution, which eventually causes groundwater pollution and contributes to the water scarcity issue.

 It is crucial that farmers reduce the use of chemicals for farming to ensure clean water and reduce the water shortage problem.